-Assess the need for pre-treatment of vegetation and fuels, and for application of complementary NRCS Conservation Practice Standards such as Fuel Break (Code 383), Firebreak (Code 394), and Woody Residue Treatment (Code 384).

-- Apply to sites where prescribed burning has previously been implemented at longer intervals than recommended to maintain the desired plant community, and where burn frequency must be increased to achieve the objectives listed in the enhancement description. - The prescribed burning frequency will be increased (i.e., the burn interval will be reduced) from the previous regimen to an interval appropriate for the target plant community. - Assess the existing fuel load using appropriate tools and methods for the geographic area. - If invasive plants are present, utilize methods and timing that will prevent or control their spread. - A written burn plan must be developed, and all necessary approvals secured prior to conducting a prescribed burn.
-The plan will include the following components at a minimum: - The objectives of the burn and the expected post-burn conditions. - Maps, images and/or descriptions of the proposed burn area and any associated or adjacent smoke sensitive areas. - Inventory of available fuels. - Required weather and fuel conditions under which the burn will be conducted. - Firing sequence and methods. - List of equipment and personnel needed and job assignments. - Any pre-burn preparation needed to safely and effectively conduct the prescribed burn. - List of appropriate authorities, agencies, departments, individuals, and facilities to be contacted and necessary signatures of approval. - Checklist for a post-burn evaluation.
+- Prior to the burn, assess the existing fuel load.
+Determine the need for pre-treatment of vegetation and fuels, and for application of complementary NRCS Conservation Practice Standards such as Fuel Break (Code 383), Firebreak (Code 394), and Woody Residue Treatment (Code 384). - If invasive plants are present, utilize methods and timing that will prevent or control their spread. - A written burn plan must be developed, and all necessary approvals secured prior to conducting a prescribed burn.
+The plan will include the following components at a minimum: - Objectives of the burn and expected post-burn conditions. - Maps, images and/or descriptions of the proposed burn area and any associated or adjacent smoke sensitive areas. - o Inventory of available fuels. - Required weather and fuel conditions under which the burn will be conducted. - Firing sequence and methods. - List of equipment and personnel needed and job assignments. - Any pre-burn preparation needed to safely and effectively conduct the burn - List of appropriate authorities, agencies, departments, individuals, and facilities to be contacted and necessary signatures of approval. - Checklist for a post-burn evaluation. - Burning criteria: - o Follow all components of the burn plan. - A current fire weather forecast is required prior to conducting a prescribed burn.
+Collect weather parameters and other data that affect fire behavior for the day of the burn and monitor the appropriate weather parameters during the burn.
+Weather conditions outside those prescribed in the written plan will result in postponement or cessation of the burn.